top of page

 No. See detailed answer below, but no.

-A. Over 35,000.
-Not on any one time capsule, mind you, except for Polaris, which collects everything.
+A. Between 30,000 and 40,000 creative artists are onboard.
+Not on any one time capsule, mind you, except for Polaris, which currently collects everything.
 Collectively over six time capsules, definitely more; we simply stopped counting.
 Archives include not only individual works, but magazines, catalogs, poetry anthologies, short story collections.
-One collection can represent hundreds of authors; years' worth of art magazine issues may include the works of thousands of artists.
+One collection can represent hundreds of authors; several years' worth of magazine issues will include the works of thousands of artists.

 Q. How many works are there in total onboard?

-A. Collectively over six time capsules, between 175,000 and 210,000 items.
+A. Until everything is documented, we can only estimate this.
 Each creative artist has at least one work onboard.
 Many have 2-3.
-Poets have up to 50 poems in a collection; an artist's catalogue raisonnee, can contain 50 pieces or more.
+Poets have up to 50 poems in a collection; an artist's catalogue raisonnee, can contain 1000 pieces or more.
 A reasonable average is 5-6 works per artist.
-With a minimum of 35,000 artists, that puts the total number of cultural works in the Lunar Codex to be between 175,000 and 210,000.
+With, say, 35,000 artists, that puts the total number in the Lunar Codex to be between 175,000 and 210,000 cultural items.

 There may even be more represented, since the Codex includes art magazines, catalogs, anthologies and collections - and most indexed items do not indicate the country of origin.